cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 * Double click on the **Chromium** icon, it opens the browser and loads the lab instructions.
   - Note: if a "keyring" popup comes up, click **Cancel**.
+* Continue following the lab instructions from within the remote instance
   - We suggest you perform all your copy-paste from the instructions to the shell within the RDP session to avoid issues.